CrystalBayat/Data_Viz_CMU/classwork.md

 ## Class Work
-This page documents my in-class work, group sessions, and activities from Telling Stories with Data
+This page documents my in class work, group sessions, and activities from Telling Stories with Data

 # Data visualization

 # Challenge Exercise: Data visualizations are everywhere!

 <img width="390" height="529" alt="Screenshot 2026-04-06 at 9 36 46 PM" src="https://github.com/user-attachments/assets/395a351b-6518-46dd-b06c-d25e6205becd" />

 This sculpture looks like a vertical dot plot a simple data visualization where dots are placed along a vertical line to show values from low to high.
 Each human figure on the pole represents a data point, and as they climb higher, they show an upward trend.
 Just like in a chart where higher position means a bigger value, the figures climbing toward the sky represent growth and progress over time.